Squared-Media/squared-media-rig-ui/README.md

    - Enable the add-on by checking the box next to “Squared Media Rig UI.”
 3. **Dependencies**:
    - Ensure Blender 3.0 or later is installed.
-   - *(Add any additional dependencies, e.g., `rigutils` module or specific Python libraries, if required.)*

 ## Usage